RyanBayne/TwitchPress/readme.txt

 === Plugin Name ===
 Contributors: Ryan Bayne
 Donate link: https://www.patreon.com/zypherevolved
-License: GPLv2 or later
+License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: Twitch, Twitch.tv, Unofficial, Twitch Feed, Twitch Channel, Twitch Channel Feeds Requires at least: 4.4
+Tags: Twitch, Twitch.tv, Twitch Feed, Twitch Channel, Twitch Team, Twitch Embed, Twitch Stream, Twitch Suite, Twitch Bot, Twitch Chat
+Requires at least: 4.4
 Tested up to: 4.8
-Stable tag: 1.2.2
+Stable tag: 1.2.3

 Launch your own Twitch services using the TwitchPress plugin for WordPress.

 == Description ==

-TwitchPress is an adaptable solution for the creation of a Twitch service.
+TwitchPress is an adaptable solution for the creation of a Twitch service that can do anything Kraken allows.
 Marry your WordPress gaming site with your Twitch channel in everyway possible using the plugins extension system or create a site just to offer channel management services.